qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

     \mathcal{H}(t)\Phi_\alpha(t) = \epsilon_\alpha\Phi_\alpha(t),

 where :math:`\mathcal{H}(t) = H(t) - i\hbar\partial_t`.
-This eigenvalue problem could be solved analytically or numerically, but in QuTiP we use an alternative approach for numerically finding the Floquet states and quasienergies.
+This eigenvalue problem could be solved analytically or numerically, but in QuTiP we use an alternative approach for numerically finding the Floquet states and quasienergies [see e.g. Creffield et al., Phys.
+Rev. B 67, 165301 (2003)].
 Consider the propagator for the time-dependent Schrödinger equation :eq:`eq_td_schrodinger`, which by definition satisfies

 .. math::